oabouhas/dataviz-project-template-proposal/README.md

 This interactive grouped bar chart visualizes unemployment rates across different states over multiple years.
 The chart allows users to select a specific year and view the corresponding unemployment rates for each state.

 -Grouped Bar Chart: Displays unemployment rates for each state, grouped by year.

-Interactive Dropdown: Allows users to select a year and update the chart dynamically.
-Tooltips: Provides additional information when hovering over bars, showing the exact unemployment rate for the selected year and state.
+-Tooltips: Provides additional information when hovering over bars, showing the exact unemployment rate for the selected year and state.

-Legend: Indicates the colors corresponding to different years.
+-Legend: Indicates the colors corresponding to different years.

-Hover: Hover over the bars to see the exact unemployment rate for the selected year and state. https://vizhub.com/oabouhas/714e632e9dee49309364e9ca2e2784db
+-Hover: Hover over the bars to see the exact unemployment rate for the selected year and state. https://vizhub.com/oabouhas/714e632e9dee49309364e9ca2e2784db

-Scatter Plot: Unemployment Rate vs Population
+**Scatter Plot: Unemployment Rate vs Population**

 <img width="1251" alt="Screen Shot 2024-10-10 at 10 13 14 AM" src="https://github.com/user-attachments/assets/5ebe9f5e-07e1-41b5-a04a-e5053440ca64">
 This project visualizes the relationship between the population and unemployment rate across different US states over time using a scatter plot.